Camshaft Sprocket

 3. Remove the camshaft sprocket.

-4. Remove the drive chain tensioner shoe, oil pump and spring from the pivot pin.
+4. Remove the chain tensioner shoe, oil pump shoe and spring from the pivot pin.

 5. Unscrew the bolt and remove the sprocket together with the chain from the oil pump shaft.

-6. Using paint, apply alignment marks to the crankshaft sprocket and drive chain link.
+6. Using paint, apply alignment marks to the crankshaft sprocket and timing chain link.

-7. Using a puller, remove the sprocket and key from the crankshaft.
+7. Using a puller, remove the sprocket and woodruff key from the crankshaft.

-8. Remove the keyway from the crankshaft groove.
+8. Remove the woodruff key from the crankshaft keyway.

 Examination

 1. Check the condition of the teeth on the sprocket.
-The teeth on the sprocket are symmetrical and if one side of the teeth is worn out, the sprocket must be replaced.
+The teeth on the sprocket are symmetrical and if the teeth on one side are worn out, the sprocket must be replaced.

 Installation

-1. Install a segment key into the groove of the crankshaft.
+1. Install the woodruff key into the crankshaft groove.

-2. When installing a new crankshaft sprocket, apply an alignment mark on it in the same place as on the old sprocket.
+2. When installing a new crankshaft sprocket, place an alignment mark on it in the same location as on the old sprocket.

-3. Aligning the alignment marks, install the drive chain first on the crankshaft sprocket, and then on the camshaft sprocket.
+3. Aligning the timing marks, install the drive chain first onto the crankshaft sprocket and then onto the camshaft sprocket.

 4. Install the oil pump sprocket together with the chain and secure with the bolt, tightening it to the required torque.

-5. Install the bushing, spring and shoe of the oil pump drive chain tensioner to the pivot pin.
+5. Install the bushing, spring and shoe of the oil pump drive chain tensioner onto the pivot pin.

 6. Install the oil pan.